jonasstenberg/mat/infra/README.md

 ### 4. GitHub Workflow for Backup

-The existing workflow file for backing up the database and files is located in your GitHub repository under `.github/workflows/backup.yml`.
+The existing workflow file for backing up the database and files is located in the GitHub repository under `.github/workflows/backup.yml`.
 Follow these steps to configure it:

 1. **Configure Secrets**: Go to your GitHub repository settings, navigate to the "Secrets" tab, and add the following secrets:

-   - `GITHUB_TOKEN`: Your GitHub access token.
    - `APP_SERVER_SSH_KEY`: The SSH key to access your application server.

 2. **Verify the Workflow**: You can manually trigger the workflow or wait for the scheduled run.
 Check the "Actions" tab in your GitHub repository to monitor the workflow's progress and view logs.